hs-duesseldorf/software-engineering-2-exercises/README.md

 - [JSON](https://en.wikipedia.org/wiki/JSON)
 - regular text

-Another very popular use of HTTP in addition to reading websites is to build RESTful webservices that can be consumed by client applications, like for example a mobile app.
-RESTful includes the word REST, which stands for **re**presentational **s**tate **t**ransfer, and the suffix `ful`, which spoilers the fact that RESTful webservices can be less or more RESTful depending on how much they follow the REST standard.

 ### Doing

 1. Create a Maven project and include the following dependencies in your ```pom.xml```: